On My Annual Review & Sankalpa Process (Updated 2024)

 I find that when my environment and energy reflects my intentions and values, I become aligned naturally.

-This is the power of attraction in reality.
-What we are focused on, we invite.
+This is the power of attraction.
+What we are focused on expands.

 Therefore, I want to remain aware of my intentions throughout the year, so I spot synchronicity, say yes to opportunities, and confidently decline distractions.